Nomiez/gendev-chat-ui/readme.md

 ```

 ## Demo
-Short drafts and a demo video can be found under my (nextcloud)[https://nextcloud.sokutan.de/s/CCeWBg8jtNqiDJf]
+Short drafts and a demo video can be found under my [nextcloud](https://nextcloud.sokutan.de/s/CCeWBg8jtNqiDJf).

 ## Questions?
-For any questions or clarifications, feel free to reach out to (s.okutan@tum.de)[s.okutan@tum.de].
+For any questions or clarifications, feel free to reach out to [s.okutan@tum.de](s.okutan@tum.de).

 Thank you for the opportunity, and I look forward to your feedback! 😊